MicrosoftDocs/azure-databases-docs/articles/mysql/migrate/mysql-on-premises-azure-db/11-optimization.md

 ---
-title: "Migrate MySQL On-Premises to Azure Database for MySQL: Optimization"
+title: "Migrate MySQL on-premises to Azure Database for MySQL: Optimization"
 description: "In addition to the audit and activity logs, server performance can also be monitored with Azure Metrics."
 author: SudheeshGH
 ms.author: sunaray